mantidproject/mantid/docs/source/interfaces/inelastic/Inelastic Corrections.rst

 Settings
-  Opens the :ref:`Settings <interface-indirect-settings>` GUI which allows you to customize the settings for the Indirect interfaces.
+  Opens the :ref:`Settings <interface-indirect-settings>` GUI which allows you to customize the settings for this interface.

 ?
   Opens this help page.